Jobs that will bring out the kid in you

 What you’d do: Be responsible for all aspects of an early-childhood program, including supervising and leading staff, designing curriculum, preparing budgets, and overseeing staff and facilities.

 What you need: Bachelor’s or associate’s degree, ideally in early childhood education; you may also need a teacher’s license or certificate.
+View this sample resume for a childcare worker.

 What you’d make: $45,670 per year